Gdoc/Admin

 However, there are three key reasons why I think that these death rates are likely to be very conservative, and the global average death rates could be substantially higher.

 By my calculations, we would expect that 1.1 million to 2.55 million people die from fossil fuels used for electricity production each year.12 The estimates we get from Markandya and Wilkinson (2007) death rates undercount by a factor of 4 to 9.
 This would suggest that actual death rates from fossil fuels could be 4 to 9 times higher.
 That would give a global average death rate from coal of 93 to 224 deaths per TWh.
-Unfortunately, we do not have more up-to-date death rates for coal, oil, and gas to reference here but improved estimates are sorely needed.
+Unfortunately, we do not have more up-to-date death rates for coal, oil, and gas to reference here, but improved estimates are sorely needed.
 The current death rates shown are likely to be underestimated.

 We need a timely global database on accidents in energy supply chains

 To estimate death rates from renewable energy technologies, Sovacool et al. (2016) compiled a database of energy-related accidents across academic databases and news reports.
-They define an accident as “an unintentional incident or event at an energy facility that led to either one death (or more) or at least $50,000 in property damage,” which is consistent with definitions in the research literature.
+They define an accident as “an unintentional incident or event at an energy facility that led to either one death (or more) or at least $50,000 in property damage,” consistent with definitions in the research literature.

 We need improved estimates of the health impacts of the mining of minerals and materials for all energy sources